home | what's new | other sitescontact | about

 just as there is no 'deathbed repentance,' so too there is no 'deathbed condemnation'

 One of the great power-and-control deceptions of Big Religion concerns the "deathbed repentance."
-The Blackrobes will tell you that if you die with the right magic hand-sign, the correct doctrinal magic words, sprinkled and dabbed with the right magic water and oil, offered by the right church, then -- to upend Jesus' plain teaching -- you will not have to "pay the last penny" but will escape lily-white, allowing one to sneak into heaven through the back door, albeit under the disapproving eye of Saint Peter.
+The Blackrobes will tell you that if you die under the right magic hand-sign, the correct doctrinal magic words, sprinkled and dabbed with the right magic water and oil, offered by the right church, then -- to upend Jesus' plain teaching -- you will not have to "pay the last penny" but will escape lily-white, allowing one to sneak into heaven through the back door, albeit under the disapproving eye of Saint Peter.
 Well, it was a close call, but you made it, no penalty flags falling.
 But - is this the way it happens?

 We have discussed elsewhere this monstrous travesty, this cynical and outrageous prevarication and empty pageantry, this "fake news" caricature of reality.
 There is absolutely no truth in it.
-There is no "deathbed repentance" but, instead, each person, alone, must bear the responsibility, the last "penny's worth," of what he or she has made of oneself.

-Editor's note: For those who believe they can live as they egoically please, and then skate into heaven "on a technicality" because "you had a good lawyer," because a BlackRobe said the right magic words over you, and because God is some kind robotic and venal bureaucrat, then you will find yourself headed for more than a big shock.
+Editor's note: For those who believe they can live as they egoically please, and then skate into heaven "on a technicality" because "you had a good church lawyer," because a BlackRobe said the right magic words over you, and because God is some kind robotic and venal bureaucrat, then you will find yourself headed for more than a big shock.
 My own father, via psychic-medium, contacted me from the afterlife and told me how disoriented, confused, and downcast he was over there because nothing there was like the way they said it would be.
 He had the Nice Young Man at Church to thank for his discombobulation.
 Those who frantically cling to the hope that a church’s “last rites” will save them from an angry god actually make themselves worse in the process.
-How does this happen, you will ask?
+How does this happen?
 Fear, mind-numbing fear, lowers one’s “internal vibrations” and increases “darkness” in one’s spirit.
 So-called “last rites” fan the flames of terror and send one to the next dimension in a more damaged state of mind.
 The Nice Young Man might be thanked for this, too.

 But, just as there is no "deathbed repentance," so too, happily, there is no "deathbed condemnation."
 And this is good news to families who worry about a loved one who's taken his or her own life.
+What does all this mean?

 By "counted among the dead" I mean the "spiritually dead," those who live a selfish life with little regard for metaphysical issues.
 These have committed "suicide" in a different way and are the ones to be concerned about.